 - Address: P.O.
 Box 193, Dover, TN 37058-0193

 - Phone: 931-232-7042

 - Circuit Court Minutes: 1821

 - County Court Minutes: 1804

-- Ordering Vital Records - You can also order Order Electronically Online or You can download an application for Tennessee Birth Certificate, Marriage Certificate, Divorce Certificate, Death Certificate Application to mail.
+You can search online for Stewart County Birth, Marriage, Divorce or Death Records.
+You can also Order Electronically Online or can download an application for Tennessee Birth Certificate, Marriage Certificate, Divorce Certificate, Death Certificates to mail.